Automattic/jetpack/to-test.md

 ## 7.8

+### Admin Page

+We've made some changes to simplify the Jetpack Dashboard interface when your user is not connected to WordPress.com yet.
+You can check this by adding a new admin (or any other role) user to your site, logging in with that user, and going to Jetpack > Dashboard.
+You should only see things that you can act on, depending on your role.

+### Blocks

+We've made some changes to ensure that blocks are properly translated in the block editor.
+If you switch to a language that offers language packs, like French or Spanish, you should see that Jetpack Blocks will now be translated in the editor.

 ### Carousel

 In this release, we've made some changes to how the Carousel metadata was added to each gallery.
 To test this: